 Affirmative Action and Adequate Representation

-This paper is written from a point of view of faith in the civil service’s potential to maintain a professional, impartial, and transparent appointment process, as well and work to reduce the harm to under-represented population groups, integrating them into the labour market, and creating employment diversity.
-My basic argument is conservative, stating that the civil service should act in a way that promotes certain social behaviour within the labour market, and lead the private sector in these aspects.
-Therefore, the hypothesis is that affairmative action programs are essential to generating change in the employment market, as well as to the creation of employment diversity, and in the absence of a clear duty and targets for hiring under-represented groups, we are unlikely to witness a significant change in employment patterns.
+This paper is written from a point of view of faith in the civil service’s potential to maintain a professional, impartial, and transparent appointment process, as well as to work to reduce the harm to under-represented population groups, integrating them into the labour market, and creating employment diversity.
+Its basic argument is that the civil service should act to promote certain social behaviour within the labour market and thereby lead the private sector in these areas, based on the premise that affirmative action programs are essential to generating change in the employment market, and to creating employment diversity.
+In addition, this paper posits that in the absence of a clear duty and targets for hiring under-represented groups, significant changes in employment patterns are unlikely to occur.

 Civil Service Development and Human Capital Potential Extraction

-The affirmative action doctrine originated in social movements that sprung up in the United States in the mid-1940s, aiming to eradicate the evils of discrimination and prejudice, usually on the basis of race and ethnic origin, from American society.
-Clayton and Crosby, who extensively discussed the transition from preventing discrimination to affirmative action, emphasized the passive element of discrimination law, which is based on reactive policy that does not require proactive intervention, as required by affirmative action, and that discrimination law assume fairness, whereas affirmative action presupposes that we operate within an unfair employment world, that has created socio-economic stratification given certain discriminatory practices.
+The affirmative action doctrine originated in social movements that arose in the United States in the mid-1940s aiming to eradicate from American society the evils of discrimination and prejudice, usually on the basis of race and ethnic origin,.
+Clayton and Crosby (1992), who extensively discussed the transition from preventing discrimination to affirmative action, emphasized the passive element of discrimination law, contending that it is based on reactive policy that does not require proactive intervention, which affirmative action does require.
+In addition, it can be argued that discrimination law assume fairness, whereas affirmative action presupposes that we operate within an unfair employment world that has created socio-economic stratification resulting from certain discriminatory practices.

-The principle of equality before the law is a cornerstone of building the rule of law, and its essence is the equal treatment of all people, without attaching any significance to a person’s characteristics, such as social status, marital status, gender, age, religion, language, skin colour, etc. However, it is intuitively clear that the phrase “everyone is equal before the law” should not be interpreted simply, and two different meanings of equality should be distinguished.
+The principle of equality before the law is a cornerstone of the rule of law; the essence of this principle is the equal treatment of all people, without ascribing any significance to an individual’s personal characteristics, such as social status, marital status, gender, age, religion, language, skin colour, etc. However, the phrase ‘everyone is equal before the law’ is not given to superficial interpretation and two different meanings of equality must be distinguished.
 One is formal – the administration of justice by the courts without prejudice or bias, and without differentiation between litigants.
-The other meaning is substantive – a review of the law itself, and not the manner of its operation.
+The other meaning is substantive – a review of the law itself, and not the manner of its application.
 This is a substantive-constituent review.
 Thus, the true meaning of the principle of equality is not mechanical or arithmetic equality.
-According to Prof. Barak, President (Ret.) of the Supreme Court of Israel:
+According to Prof. Aharon Barak, President (Ret.) of the Supreme Court of Israel:

-“Equality is not a formal concept.
+Equality is not a formal concept.
 It is a substantive concept, in which fairness, justice, and morality are all mixed together.
 There is no ‘pure’ principle of equality.
 One cannot completely separate equality from justice and morality.
-Equality is a compound of all these.”
+Equality is a compound of all these.